Experience & Accomplishments

 - Associated with Nexus coalition for drug prevention

-- Came in under budget during first year in office, sent money back to general fund of Navajo County.
-Ran a fiscally conservative office
+- Came in under budget during every year in office.
+Protecting the taxpayer’s money running a fiscally conservative office

 - Reorganized jail budget and jail structure to bring much needed raises to Detention Officers, all while staying within my allotted budget for the jail

 - Raises for Deputies and sworn staff to be more competitive